 Find a decluttering strategy that appeals to you and break the giant job of decluttering into smaller, easy-to-do pieces.
 Once you complete a room, you’ll see the value of living with less and be inspired to keep going.

 Talk to your kids about taking bigger pieces you don’t want/need: If you plan to downsize, now is a great time to tell your kids what things you’ll be leaving behind.
-Then you can feel happy knowing your pieces are going to someone you love and your kids can plan ahead for getting the pieces.
+Then you can feel happy knowing your pieces are going to someone you love, and your kids can plan for getting the pieces.

 Prepare Physically For Retirement